 Donavan Turner is a small town girl who runs an eponymous coffee shop.
 She specializes in matching people to their perfect cup of coffee.
 However, Donavan is not so great at finding her own perfect match.
 As a result, she approaches romance from an analytical point of view rather than an open heart.
 For good reason because once upon a time, Donovan though she had it all.
 Instead, heartbroken, she threw herself into running her coffee shop instead.
 Yet, when a banker arrives to repossess her shop, Donavan must quickly learn that to save her business and find love, she will need to open her heart again.

-Coffee Shop stars Laura Vandervoort, Cory M. Grant, Josh Ventura.
+Coffee Shop stars Laura Vandervoort, Cory M. Grant, and Josh Ventura.
 It also features Jon Lovitz in a role that is absolutely typical Jon Lovitz!

 Coffee Shop Review